 FILTERS

-Assumes a continuation of the current trajectory of warming.
+Assumes a trajectory of moderate warming (RCP4.5).

 Assumes a continuation of current effort and exploitation patterns.